Yarn fibres and their properties

 • Warm-weather accessories

-Good to know: Linen often feels quite crisp when you’re working with it but softens significantly after washing and wear.
+Good to know: Linen often feels quite crisp while you're working with it, but softens a lot after washing and wear.

 Bamboo

-Bamboo yarn is valued for its softness and beautiful drape.
+Bamboo yarn is valued for its softness and drape.

 Properties